Introduction

 hello

-image_to_voxel <path_to_file>.yml
+hdf_to_image <path_to_file>.yml

 From a single image (or image stack) in a folder specified in the

-user input .yml file, creates a hdf file in the specified
+user input .yml file, creates a .hdf file in the specified

 output folder.